 Serves: 5 to 7

 Mom's Best Sauteed Escarole is deliciously tender and flavored with garlic, olive oil, kalamata olives and capers.
-It is a perfect side dish to compliment any meat entree.
+It is a perfect side dish to compliment any meat or fish entree.

 - 2 or 3 heads of escarole, coarsely chopped